 An application for group based and community driven motivation, promoting a balance between work and play.

-User Experience Designer User Experience Researcher
+User Experience Designer & Researcher

 I started out this project with a survey of other motivational tools on the market.
 I researched 4 competitors who were either direct or indirect.
 Some had features I was considering for my design, but others were general motivation and organizational applications.
 In doing this, I learned what was good and what was bad about apps that could be similar to my own.

-Since my design solution would ideally forge a sense of community among students and foster values such as compassion and understanding towards students of different experiences, I chose value sensitive design to be my main approach to this problem.
+Since my design solution would ideally forge a sense of community and foster values such as compassion and understanding towards people of different experiences, I chose value sensitive design to be my main approach to this problem.
 Brainstorming with pen and paper allowed me the space to be as imaginative as possible when it came to potential solutions to the problem.
 I then chose eight unique solutions to sketch out on paper.

 Personas are crucial in understanding the user base of a product and narrowing down the focus to the target audience.
 I defined personas for students who are looking for motivation from their peers or who are looking to motivate peers.
 These students are all seeking a support system who have goals similarly aligned to their own.

 In order to choose which features to implement, I used the QOC (Questions, Options, Criteria) method to help me understand the pros and cons of different options and the trade-offs amongst them.
 I identified the critical feature of my project and defined 3 different feature approaches with design rationales.
 The one critical feature is the incentivize feature.

 I first had to sketch out all of the interactions in my notebook and then used paper and a thick folder to create the physical prototype.
 The folder had a slit in the side so that I could run the paper through so the screen was able to be changed.
 I sketched quickly but spent my time on thinking about the interaction layout.